LHMisme420/The-Socratic-Protocol/README.md

 - Capacity for epistemic humility
 - Resistance to strategic deception
 - Alignment property preservation
+"Unlike Socratic tutoring models, this protocol is not for teaching humans, but for stress-testing AI models through philosophical dialogue to evaluate their resilience and strategic reasoning."
 ## Quick Start
 ```bash
 git clone https://github.com/[username]/socratic-protocol